 When I saw that Deb from Smitten Kitchen had one, I didn’t even bother looking for inspiration from the other search results.
 Being the recipe goddess that she is, why would I need to look elsewhere?

 Deb talks about how her Cranberry-Walnut Chicken Salad is her ideal chicken salad…sans things like curry or turmeric.
-As I was reading her post, I nodded along in agreement, because even though in general I love curry (although admittedly, I much prefer garam masala spice mix over curry spice mix), there is absolutely no place for curry in any chicken salad of mine.
+As I was reading her post, I nodded along in agreement, because even though in general I love curry (although admittedly, I much prefer garam masala spice mix over curry spice mix), there is absolutely no place for curry in any chicken salad of mine (update: this curried chicken salad has stolen my heart since then!).
 Deb and I could totally be besties.

 My recipe here was inspired by Deb’s recipe (who loosely adapted her recipe from Gourmet’s recipe for Chicken Salad with Grapes and Walnuts).
 However, I made a few tweaks to suit my tastes and to use what I had on hand.
 Like Deb suggests, I’m planning on making it after Thanksgiving with leftover turkey and pecans instead of walnuts.